 While I questioned my dad’s using us as a decoy, his argument worked.
-Ngin-Ngin went back to frying dumplings.
+Ngin—Ngin went back to frying dumplings.
 Technically, my grandma never said we could hang out in the dining room.
 It was not her style to say “yes” to us.
 Instead, she just stopped saying “no,” which was our cue to run before she changed her mind.

-Our restaurant’s ninety four seat dining room was my happiest place on Earth.
+Our restaurant’s ninety-four seat dining room was my happiest place on Earth.
 We had it all: furious dragons flying across the walls, antique glass lanterns spinning from above, a wood relief of the eight immortals sailing across the Bohai Sea, the Four Tops singing on the radio.
 For sweets, there were tubs of fresh-baked almond cookies, a display case filled with Wrigley’s gum, and a mini-fridge stocked with bottles of Coke.
 It was like Disneyland Detroit.
 We even had a mouse or two.

-From my few visits during the daytime – when my grandma was off at the store – I knew that the most coveted seats in our dining room were up front where three huge windows gave diners a full view of Detroit’s bustling Cass Avenue.
+From my few visits during the daytime — when my grandma was off at the store — I knew that the most coveted seats in our dining room were up front where three huge windows gave diners a full view of Detroit’s bustling Cass Avenue.
 As regulars entered our lobby, they craned their necks past the teakwood screen to see if the red vinyl chairs were open, and if they were, they’d claim the seats, as they called out their order.
 At first, I thought these diners picked those seats for the beautiful, natural sunlight before realizing they were simply watching their cars from being stolen.